SilkRose/Pony/src/stories/darling-and-date/05-breakfast-and-bonding.md

 *Besides, it's a far shot, but maybe Rainbow has feelings for me too?*

-*That sure would surprise her, asking her our right before she was going to ask me out.*
+*That sure would surprise her, asking her out right before she was going to ask me out.*

 Fluttershy giggle to herself, *probably not, but I hope she gives me a chance…*